Acceptable Use Policy

 GTB Technologies, Inc. (“VENDOR”) Acceptable Use Policy

-VENDOR is at all times committed to complying with the laws and regulations governing use of the Internet, e-mail transmission and text messaging and preserving for all of its Customers, users who are using the Vendor software and / or services, and evaluation users (“Customers”) the ability to use VENDOR’s network and the Internet without interference or harassment from other users.
+VENDOR is at all times committed to complying with the laws and regulations governing the use of the Internet, e-mail transmission, and text messaging and preserving for all of its Customers, users who are using the Vendor software and/or services, and evaluation users (“Customers”) the ability to use VENDOR’s network and the Internet without interference or harassment from other users.
 The VENDOR AUP (“AUP”) is designed to help achieve these goals.

 By using IP Service(s), as defined below, Customer(s) agrees to comply with this Acceptable Use Policy and to remain responsible for its users.
-VENDOR reserves the right to change or modify the terms of the AUP at any time, effective when posted on VENDOR’s web site at www.vendor.com/aup.
-Customer’s use of the IP Service(s) after changes to the AUP are posted shall constitute acceptance of any changed or additional terms.
+VENDOR reserves the right to change or modify the terms of the AUP at any time, effective when posted on VENDOR’s website at AUP.

 Scope of the AUP